Iowa Water Quality at a Glance

 Iowa residents can access comprehensive water quality information through several resources:

-• Iowa DNR SDWIS: Visit the Iowa Department of Natural Resources’ Safe Drinking Water Information System online database to access testing results and compliance information for your local water system
+• Iowa DNR SDWIS: Visit the Iowa Department of Natural Resources’ Safe Drinking Water Information System to access testing results and compliance data for your local water system

 What challenges do Iowa’s small water systems face?